Algorithmic aspects of rotor-routing and the notion of linear equivalence

-The rotor-routing game is played on a ribbon graph.
-A \emph{ribbon graph} is a digraph together with a fixed cyclic ordering of the outgoing edges from $v$ for each vertex $v$.
+The rotor-routing game is played on a ribbon digraph.
+A \emph{ribbon digraph} is a digraph together with a fixed cyclic ordering of the outgoing edges from $v$ for each vertex $v$.
 For an edge $e=\overrightarrow{vw}$, denote by $e^+$ the edge following $e$ in the cyclic order at $v$.
-From this point, we always assume that our digraphs have a ribbon graph structure.
+From this point, we always assume that our digraphs have a ribbon digraph structure.

-Let $G$ be a strongly connected ribbon graph.
-A \emph{rotor configuration} on $G$ is a function $\varrho$ that assigns to each vertex $v$ an out-edge with tail $v$.
+Let $G$ be a ribbon digraph.
+A \emph{rotor configuration} on $G$ is a function $\varrho$ that assigns to each non-sink vertex $v$ an out-edge with tail $v$.
 We call $\varrho(v)$ the \emph{rotor} at $v$.
 For a rotor configuration $\varrho$, we call the subgraph with edge set $\{\varrho(v): v\in V(G)\}$ the \emph{rotor subgraph}.

 A configuration of the rotor-routing game is a pair $(x,\varrho)$, where $x\in\Div(G)$ is divisor, and $\varrho$ is a rotor configuration on $G$.
 We also call such pairs \emph{divisor-and-rotor configuration}, or just shortly DRC.